 Support comes in many forms.
 Countless hours are given by trustees, members of the Parents Association, class coordinators, library and arts department volunteers, and alumni class agents.
 Members of the Pine Point family make a difference through their advocacy and their expressions of gratitude for what the School means to them.

-As with every other independent school, Pine Point relies on the generosity of its constituents to keep us moving forward, to more fully carry out our mission.
-Every year over 600 individuals and families make a gift in support of this generation of Pine Point students and those who will be with us in the future.
-Whether you are making a gift to the Annual Fund, the endowment, a special event, or the construction of new facilities, you're making an investment in Pine Point, signalling your belief in what the School values and is accomplishing.If you're already a donor, thank you for your generosity and commitment.
+As with every other independent school, Pine Point relies on the generosity of its supporters to keep us moving forward, to more fully carry out our mission.
+Every year over 500 members of the Pine Point family and the greater community make a gift in support of this generation of Pine Point students and those who will be with us in the future.
+Whether you are making a gift to the Annual Fund, the endowment, or a special event, you're making an investment in Pine Point, signalling your belief in what the School values and is accomplishing.If you're already a donor, thank you for your generosity and commitment.
 If you're new to the School, we encourage you to make Pine Point an important part of your philanthropy.

 Archana and I are happy to support Pine Point.
 We strongly believe in the School and also admire the educators and administrators who make Pine Point such a wonderful place for our children. – Sekhar Naik